peterbenoit/AutoClearExtension/docs/prompt.prompt.md

 This entire prompt is IMPORTANT.
 Read it carefully.

-Prioritize best practices and idiomatic use of JavaScript.
+Prioritize best practices and idiomatic use of JavaScript and HTML.

 Your role is to execute only one segment at a time, as provided.